JoshuaKoh/async-werewolf/roles.md

 You are hungry.
 Werewolves are tasty, Villagers and Vampires, less so.
 Each night you pick another player.
 If that player is a werewolf they are eliminated.
 If that player is not a werewolf, nothing occurs.
 If no players remain with the race of werewolf, every night you choose a player and that player is eliminated.
 You win if you are the last player, or if you have a lover, you and your lover are the last player (see hoodlum win condition).
+Like the hoodlum, no other team may win while you are alive(cult leader is an exception to this rule).
 If your lover is a werewolf, on the second night, they are converted into "lovestruck werewolf" and you are converted into "lovestruck chupacabra"

 ## Lovestruck Chupacabra